Odinsondev/theOdinProjectCurriculum/git/intermediate_git/using_git_in_the_real_world.md

 1. Create a new feature branch for whatever feature you want to build, and add commits following the same practices that you learned about in the [branching section of our Revisiting Rock Paper Scissors lesson](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors#using-branches).

 1. This is my change to the code.
+1. This is my second change to the code.

 1. When you're done with your feature, odds are that someone has made changes to the upstream repository in the meantime.
 That means that your `main` branch is probably out of date.
 Fetch the most updated copy using `git fetch upstream`.
 1. Now merge the upstream's changes into your local version of `main` using `git merge`.
 Specifically, you'll first want to make sure you're on your `main` branch using `git checkout main` and then `git merge upstream/main` to merge in those upstream changes that we just fetched.